mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 003 - Force Read-Only Planning/readme.md

 If your tool doesn't have such a mode, you can add a meta-prompt

-> Read this and wait for instructions / Do not change any files yet.
+> Read this and wait for instructions / Don't change any files yet.

 Ask the AI to read specific files and explain the logic there.